medusajs/medusa/www/utils/packages/typedoc-plugin-custom/README.md

 ### Generate Namespace Plugin

-If the `generateNamespaces` option is enabled, Namespaces are created from reflections having the `@customNamespace` tag.
+If the `generatePathNamespaces` option is enabled, Namespaces are created from reflections having the `@customNamespace` tag.
 It also attaches categories (using the `@category` tag) of the same reflection to its generated parent namespace.

 It also accepts the following options: